Natsupoi: Cosmic Angels (2022-present)

 At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, Maki teamed up with Donna Del Mondo stablemates Giulia, Maika, Himeka and Mai Sakurai to face Cosmic Angels (Tam Nakano, Unagi Sayaka, Mina Shirakawa, Saki and Hikari Shimizu) in a 10-woman elimination tag team match.
 Maki betrayed Donna Del Mondo by attacking Giulia mid-match, attracting the latter's unit loss.
 She subsequently joined Cosmic Angels in the process.
 At the Stardom 5 Star Grand Prix 2022, Maki fought in the "Blue Goddess" block where she scored a total of 12 points.
 At Stardom x Stardom: Nagoya Midsummer Encounter, Maki teamed up with Tam Nakano and defeated Hazuki and Koguma to win the Goddesses of Stardom Championship.
 At Stardom in Showcase vol.2 on September 25, 2022, Maki and Nakano fought Saki and Hikari Shimizu and Mina Shirakawa and Unagi Sayaka into a no contest as a result of a comedic Cosmic Rule Three-Way Match.

 On April 23, 2023, at All Star Grand Queendom, Natupoi alongside Kairi and Saori Anou, also known as REStart, defeated Prominence (Hiragi Kurumi, Risa Sera and Suzu Suzuki) to win the Artist of Stardom Championship.
 On May 27, at Flashing Champions, REStart lost their title to the Baribari Bombers (Giulia, Mai Sakurai and Thekla), ending their reign at 34 days.
 At Stardom x Stardom: Osaka Summer Team on August 13, Natsupoi and Saori Anou won the Goddesses of Stardom Championship by defeating Rose Gold.

+On July 27, 2024, Natsupoi defeated her stablemate, Anou, to win the Wonder of Stardom Championship.
+At Stardom Dream Queendom 2024, Natsupoi would drop the title to Starlight Kid, ending her reign at 155 days.

+Personal life

+Natsumi began dating fellow professional wrestler Shingo Takagi after the latter was invited to a Stardom show to promote his anniversary tour in May 2024.
+The two married at the end of 2025.